Leeds Grammar School: Houses

 There are many competitions throughout the school year, the most notable of these being Sports day and House music.
 Any house activity, be it a win or a draw, results in the acquiring of House Points.
 All eight houses compete throughout the year for the coveted Bailey Cup – awarded at the end of the year for the house with the most House Points.

 Following the merger with Leeds Girls High School four of these houses (Thoresby, Neville, Clarell and Barry) were removed.
 Four houses have been created from alumnae important to Leeds Girls High School (Eddison, Ford, Lupton and Powell) thereby maintaining the current eight-house system at GSAL.

 Merger with Leeds Girls' High School

 The school administration merged with Leeds Girls' High School in August 2005, and the two schools physically merged in September 2008.
 At that time the Senior School (ages 11–18) and Junior School (ages 7–11) will remain at their present Alwoodley Site.
 The Infant School will move to the former LGHS site at Headingley alongside a new Nursery School.
 The merged school will be called The Grammar School at Leeds.
 The main Senior School site of Leeds Girls' High School will be sold to a private developer.
 Classes for girls and boys between the ages of 11 and 16 will remain segregated, but all extracurricular activities will be mixed.

 The merger of the two schools has caused some controversy due to the expected increase in traffic levels at the Alwoodley site.

-Leodiensian

-Leodiensian is the name given to the school magazine of Leeds Grammar School; the first edition was published in October 1827, and it became a regular annual publication from 1882, making it one of the longest-running school publications.
-The name Leodiensian is derived from the Latin name for Leeds, Ledesia (and later Leodis), and in an adjectival form can be seen in the School Song, in the phrase "Leodenses cuncti".

-Old Leodiensian

-A former pupil of Leeds Grammar School is described as an Old Leodiensian.
-In popular culture, Old Leodiensian features in the Kaiser Chiefs' song "I Predict a Riot":